Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

+The lowest-order contribution for the path-integral in (\ref{eq:finalprop}) then comes simply from replacing the original interaction term in the action by one involving just the classical path of the particle:

 The functional integral for the gauge field coupled to an external classical source can be done exactly, and the resulting functional dependence on $\mathcal{A}_{j\,f}$ is Gaussian.
 Assuming the initial state of the gauge field is also some Gaussian state, eg. the vacuum, then the Gaussian form remains even after using the propagator as a kernel to evolve the initial state.
-The Gaussian functional dependence implies that the out state will generally be a squeezed coherent state of the electric field, and if the initial state is the vacuum state then the resulting squeezed coherent state will be peaked on the classical electric field sourced by $J^{j}_{cl}$.
+The Gaussian functional dependence implies that the out state will generally be a squeezed coherent state of the electric field.
+These linear dynamics cause no squeezing of the state, so if the initial state is not squeezed nor will be the out state.
+The equivalent statement of this in the canonical quantization framework is textbook material, and it is easy to demonstrate because the Heisenberg equations of motion are still exactly solvable for a free field coupled linearly to a classical source.

+We conclude that if the initial state is the vacuum state then, in the lowest-order eikonal approximation, the resulting state of the electromagnetic field will be a coherent state that is peaked on the classical electric field created by the source $J^{j}_{cl}$.

-This particular eikonal approximation illustrates very nicely that, aside from the universal Coulomb part of the field, coherent dressed states can be understood in terms of quantum state preparation, as noted in a number of papers \cite{gervais,carney}.
-It also gives a concrete method for computing the resulting long-wavelength parts of the dressing for a given state preparation mechanism.
-The resulting state is an eigenstate of the longitudinal electric field operator, with eigenvalue corresponding to the Coulomb field, and a squeezed coherent state of the transverse electric field, determined by the dynamics of the charged particle.
+This particular eikonal approximation illustrates very nicely that, aside from the universal Coulomb part of the field, coherent dressed states can be understood in terms of quantum state preparation \cite{gervais,carney}.
+As laboratory charges are moved around, measured, and probed, they are emitting low energy photons and creating a radiative ``dressing''.
+The eikonal approximation also gives a concrete method for computing the long-wavelength parts of the dressing resulting from a given state preparation mechanism \cite{CQG18}.
+It is interesting to apply this to real world problems, away from the idealized infinite time S-matrix scattering theory, to demonstrate how time-dependent dressings emerge dynamically.
+This is particularly relevant for decoherence via soft photons, since the charges are entangled with their radiative dressing.

-We also note that the expectation value for the electric field operator in this out state is precisely that expected classically for an electric field sourced by $J^{\mu}_{cl}$, ie., the Li\'{e}nard-Wiechert field \cite{jackson}; however the correlation functions reveal that the longitudinal and transverse electric fields are treated quite differently in quantum theory.
-For more detail on all these points, see ref. \cite{wilson20}.